-In announcing the 2021 Finalists, AAPRA Executive Director Jane H. Adams shared, “Each Finalist is congratulated for receiving this prestigious award.
-We know local communities, state park systems, and military installations worldwide met the challenge of being responsive to the changing demands of delivering services during the COVID 19 pandemic.
-Park visitors and program participants have come to rely upon their service provider for physical, mental, and emotional support during this pandemic.
+In announcing the 2022 National Gold Medal Finalists, AAPRA Executive Director Jane H. Adams shared, “Each Finalist is commended for receiving this prestigious award.
+We know local communities and military installations worldwide continue to meet the demands of delivering services during the COVID 19 pandemic which includes increased visitations at trails, parks, playgrounds, and greenways.
+Park visitors and program participants rely upon their service provider for physical, mental, and emotional support during this continuing pandemic.
 The Academy congratulates each Finalist for their management excellence during this unprecedented time.”

 Class I (population 400,001 and over)

-- Virginia Beach Parks & Recreation — Virginia Beach, Virginia
+- Virginia Beach Parks & Recreation, Virginia Beach, VA

 Class II (population 150,001 – 400,000)

-- Des Moines Parks and Recreation — Des Moines, Iowa
+- City of Des Moines Parks and Recreation, Des Moines, IA

-- City of Tampa Parks and Recreation Department — Tampa, Florida
+- City of Henderson Parks and Recreation, Henderson, NV

-- City of Wichita Parks & Recreation — Wichita, Kansas
+- City of Plano Parks & Recreation Department, Plano, TX

 Class III (population 75,001 – 150,000)